 The FCBD Program is offered to people imprisoned at Dixon Correctional Institute to facilitate institutional adjustment, rehabilitation, reintegration into the community, and reduction of recidivism, and also offers a full range of religious accommodations.
 Participation is voluntary and the opportunity to participate is available to all eligible people in prison.
 Additionally, in cooperation with other reentry programs, the FCBD is an essential component in preparing imprisoned people for release.

 The following faith groups have services and faith group studies: Protestants, Catholics, Jehovah’s Witnesses, Muslims, Institute of Divine Metaphysical Research, and WICCA.
 Chaplains, chaplains assistants and volunteers of the appropriate faith group conduct services and faith group studies.
 Chaplains assistants and volunteers teach discipleship groups and intensive biblical studies.

-The Medical Department delivers inpatient, outpatient and emergency health care services for offenders on a 24-hour, seven-days- a-week basis.
-The Medical Department at DCI is unique in that it provides the care and treatment for all dialysis patients in the department.
+The Medical Department delivers inpatient, outpatient and emergency health care services for people in prison on a 24-hour, seven-days- a-week basis.
+The Medical Department at DCI is unique in that it provides for the care and treatment of all dialysis patients in the department.

-Services provided by the Mental Health Department include crisis intervention, individual counseling, sex offender therapy, anger management, special topics groups, character counts, case management for youthful offenders, aftercare referrals to appropriate agencies, and assisting offenders with housing after release.
+Services provided by the Mental Health Department include crisis intervention, individual counseling, therapy for people convicted of sex offenses, anger management, special topics groups, character counts, case management for imprisoned youth, aftercare referrals to appropriate agencies, and assisting imprisoned people with housing after release.

-Recreational activities are structured to accommodate offenders of all ages and physical condition.
+Recreational activities are structured to accommodate imprisoned people of all ages and physical condition.
 We offer a variety of outdoor as well as indoor recreational activities.
 These activities include basketball, football, softball, volleyball, weight lifting, boxing, pool, and various board games.

 DCI Employee Activity Committee